 Erratic leadership style

 Do executives say one thing and then do another?
 Do they go back and forth on processes or decisions?
 Your employees look to you as an example.
 You set the standard.
-Your actions need to be consistent with what you say and with company values and standards.
+Your actions must be consistent with what you say and company values and norms.
 If you set company standards or processes, stick to them.
-Leaders need to set the course, and then execute plans with confidence and steadfastness.
+Leaders need to set the course and execute plans confidently and steadfastly.
 If you don’t, you’ll have frustrated employees that want to leave.

 No room for mistakes

 The worst thing you can do is create an environment where mistakes are avoided.
 It’s only by making mistakes that we learn.
-Your goal should be to create a learning environment, where failures or shortcomings are framed as opportunities for improvement.
-When you have a realistic approach to mistakes, acknowledging that they will happen no matter what you do, you can move on from them quicker.
-Teach your employees to think on their feet, to be solution-oriented, trusting, and to be team players.
+Your goal should be to create a learning environment where failures or shortcomings are framed as opportunities for improvement.
+When you take a realistic approach to mistakes, acknowledging that they will happen no matter what you do, you can move on from them quicker.
+Teach your employees to think on their feet, be solution-oriented and trusting, and be team players.

 No process for fixing mistakes

 Passing the blame could highlight areas that are consistently underperforming.
-If something keeps going wrong and it’s not being fixed, then you know that you need some standard operating procedures, better training, or quality control.
+Suppose something keeps going wrong and is not being fixed.
+In that case, you need some standard operating procedures, better training, or quality control.

-Every team and company should have processes in place to handle when mistakes are made, and then to make sure they don’t happen again.
-When your system is working, you’ll see that issues resolve faster, more efficiently, and more effectively.
+Every team and company should have processes to handle mistakes and ensure they don’t happen again.
+When your system works, issues will resolve faster, more efficiently, and more effectively.

 Key takeaways

-Poor management practices show up in a myriad of ways, but many of the solutions are universal.
-Improving on just one of the key takeaways below could alleviate several of the problems we listed.
-In short – treat your people well and you’ll be in good shape.
+Poor management practices manifest in countless ways, but many solutions are universal.
+Improving on one of the key takeaways below could improve several of the listed problems.
+In short, treat your people well, and you’ll be in good shape.
 It’s that simple.